Here are five key considerations for planning a lasting, values-driven legacy.

 A well-designed estate plan is a critical part of creating a lasting legacy.
 It can also be an excellent way to communicate your values and pass them on to your children and grandchildren.

-“An estate plan can provide a values roadmap for future generations,” says Maria Marquez, CTFA, a Senior Vice President – Senior Fiduciary Advisory Specialist with Wells Fargo Private Bank.
+“An estate plan can provide a values roadmap for future generations,” says Maria Marquez, CTFA, a senior vice president-senior fiduciary advisory specialist, Wells Fargo Wealth and Investment Management.
 “That means creating the structures and open communication that help transfer your values to the next generation.”

-Cathy Nakamura, CTFA, a Senior Vice President – Senior Fiduciary Advisory Specialist, at Wells Fargo Private Bank, agrees.
+Cathy Nakamura, CTFA, a senior vice president – senior fiduciary advisory specialist at Wells Fargo Wealth and Investment Management, agrees.
 “You can start by determining what matters most to you and how you would like to see those priorities passed on through your estate plan.”

 Specialists like Marquez and Nakamura often help clients navigate the process of planning a lasting, values-driven legacy.
 Here, they outline five ways to extend the impact of your estate plan.